matrix-org/matrix-spec-proposals/proposals/2176-update-redaction-rules.md

 (Note this refers to the *event-level* `membership` property, rather than the similarly-named sub-property under the `content` key.)

-Rationale: neither of the above properties have defined meanings in the Matrix protocol, so there is no reason for them to be special-cased in this way.
+Rationale: neither of the above properties have defined meanings any more in the Matrix protocol, so there is no reason for them to be special-cased in this way.

-The following should be added to the list of subkeys of the content property which should be preserved:
+The following are to be added to the list of subkeys of the content property which are preserved:

- * `m.room.create` should preserve *all* content.
-Rationale: the values in a `create` event are deliberately intented to last the lifetime of the room, and if values are redacted, there is no way to add correct settings afterwards.
+ * `m.room.create` preserves *all* content.
+Rationale: the values in a `create` event are deliberately intended to last the lifetime of the room, and if values are redacted, there is no way to add correct settings afterwards.
 It therefore seems non-sensical to allow redaction of a `create` event.